 You’re Not Freaking Tarantino

 Here’s the thing – Tarantino never paid his dues before expressing himself as an artist.
 You know why?
-Because he’s a true fucking artist, and true fucking artists aren’t obsessed with trying to box themselves in and fit a mold.
+Because he’s a true artist, and true fucking aren’t obsessed with trying to box themselves in and fit a mold.
 Tarantino had his writing rejected over and over, to the point narrow-minded producers were scrawling abuse on his cover pages and mailing the script back to his agent.
-To the point that, after finishing his first draft of Reservoir Dogs, he told his producer that, if he didn’t like, he’d go shoot it himself anyway.
+To the point that, after finishing his first draft of Reservoir Dogs, he told his producer that, if he didn’t like it, he’d go shoot it himself anyway.
 What Tarantino didn’t do was pussy out.
-Just the same as he didn’t pussy out when Tony Scott wanted him to rewrite True Romance (My Best Friend’s Birthday), just the same as he didn’t pussy out when the first Sundance Director’s Institute panel ripped his directing style, just the same as he didn’t pussy out when Oliver Stone sat him down and criticised him for making movies instead of films.
-And, you know what, he didn’t pussy out when Pulp Fiction was rejected on grounds of too much violence and poor structure.
+Just the same as he didn’t pussy out when Tony Scott wanted him to rewrite True Romance (My Best Friend’s Birthday/On The Road), just the same as he didn’t pussy out when the first Sundance Director’s Institute panel ripped his directing style, just the same as he didn’t pussy out when Harvey (Scissor Hands) Weinstein insisted he cut his ear slicing scene, just the same as he didn’t pussy out when Oliver Stone sat him down and criticised him for making movies instead of films.
+And, you know what, he didn’t pussy out when Pulp Fiction was rejected on grounds of too much violence and poor structure – despite there being a $1m writer/director deal at stake.
 Tarantino is not a writer who’s ever been given permission to do as he wants – he’s a writer who has the strength to give himself permission to do what he wants.